-Using a 40106, 4051 and a 4029 to make sequenced noises and blinkingDesigned by davedarko, Ships from Germany
+Using a 40106, 4051 and a 4029 to make sequenced noises and blinkingDesigned by davedarko in Germany

 Hey :) if you see something that you like and it's out of stock or you want more than is in stock - please feel free to contact me!